-A VIEW OF THE SELF: WINDOW AND PICTURE SPACE.
+A VIEW OF THE SELF: WINDOW AND PICTORIAL SPACE.
 A DISCOVERY IN PABLO PICASSO’S EARLY WORK

 Dear Sir or Madam,